-Paragraph (c)(3) - Most Restrictive VOC Limit
+Paragraph (d)(4) - Most Restrictive VOC Limit

-Staff proposes to include a provision in the rule to address the most restrictive VOC limit.
-This provision is included in the other Regulation XI VOC rules and is now being proposed to be included in this rule for consistency.
+Staff proposes to include a provision in Proposed Amended Rule 1106 to address the most restrictive VOC limit.
+This provision is included in the other Regulation XI VOC rules and is now being proposed to be included in Proposed Amended Rule 1106 for consistency.